kanishka-linux/kawaii-player/README.md

 		$ curl -L 'http://192.168.3.2:9001/site=music&opt=artist&s=yuki+kajiura' -o playlist.m3u && mplayer -playlist playlist.m3u

-Playlist generated using curl can be opened with most of the desktop media players.
+Playlist generated using curl (or from web interface) can be opened with most of the desktop media players.

 On Android devices, user should use vlc latest nightly build. vlc available in fdroid is very old, and it's current stable android version is also far behind desktop version when it comes to playing network streams of all audio/video format.
 But it's latest nightly build version starting with 2.1, can play most of the video formats including **mkv/mp4** streams streamed by kawaii-player media server.
 It can also play streaming **flac** audio files.
 Currently it is the best **open and free** option available for Android for playing audio/video media server files without transcoding.
 Sometimes if it fails to play streaming files, then user can easily download those files on their Android device using web interface. and can play the files natively.